Cross: Efficient Low-rank Tensor Completion: Proofs

-This form is very helpful in our analysis later. \item In this step, we derive a few formulas for the terms in \eqref{eq:decomposition_hat_X}.
+(\emph{Step 4.}) In this step, we derive a few formulas for the terms in \eqref{eq:decomposition_hat_X}.
 To be specific, we shall prove the following results. \begin{itemize}[leftmargin=*] \item Lower bound for singular value of the joint major part: for $t = 1, 2, 3$,

 In fact, according to definitions, $\hat{M}_t^\top X_{\Omega_t\times \Xi_t} \hat{N}_t=(J_{\hat{r}_t}^{(X)})_{[1:r_t, 1:r_t]}$, i.e., $\hat{M}_t^\top X_{\Omega_t\times \Xi_t} \hat{N}_t$ is a sub-matrix of $J_{\hat{r}_t}^{(X)}$, we have